codepath/android_guides/Styling-UI-Screens-FAQ.md

 **How do I get rid of the padding around the edges of the activity?**

-You need to go to the XML Layout and check the root `RelativeLayout` and remove the `android:paddingxxxx` properties that are set by default.
-After removing these properties, that padding around the edges of your layout will disappear.
+You need to go to the XML Layout and check the root `RelativeLayout` and remove each of the `android:padding` properties that are set by default.
+After removing these properties from the root layout, that padding around the edges of your layout will disappear.

 **How do I set the opacity of a layout or view?**

 The opacity of any view can be set in the XML Layout in two ways.
-First, the `background` property supports alpha values when specifying a color hex as [described here](http://stackoverflow.com/a/11019879) in the format of "#AARRGGBB" for example "#80a4113b" would set the alpha channel to 50% for the color "#a4113b".
-In short using "hex opacity values", you can make the background color semi-transparent.
+First, the `android:background` property of any view supports alpha channels when specifying a color hex with alpha values [described here](http://stackoverflow.com/a/11019879) in the format of "#AARRGGBB" for example "#80a4113b" would set the alpha channel to 50% for the color "#a4113b".
+In short using "hex opacity values", you can make the background color of any view semi-transparent.

 Alternatively, you can use the [android:alpha](http://developer.android.com/reference/android/view/View.html#attr_android:alpha) property which must be a floating point from 0 to 1.
 Note though that `alpha` sets **both the view and all of it's children** to this opacity which is often not desired.

 **How do I set an entire region to have a particular background color or image?**